 - Inchcliff Rd (Tremont Rd to Mountview Rd) – Completed

 - Mountview Rd (Canterbury Rd to Edington Rd and McCoy to cul-de-sac) – Completed

 - Ridgecliff Rd (Mountview Rd to Redding Rd) – Completed

 - Sheringham Rd (Woodbridge Rd to Shelbourne Ln) – Completed

 - Shrewsbury Rd (Ramsgate Rd to Mountview Rd) – Completed

 - Swansea Rd (Kioka Rd to Sunset Dr) – Completed

 These projects are comprised of new and routine repairs, such as the removal and replacement or repairs to small sections of the sidewalk.
 Improvements may also be made to improve the visibility of the crosswalks, with the stallion of thermoplastic pavement markings, along with bump outs and flashing crosswalk signs.
 These projects are typically completed within a few weeks with minimal restrictions for residents.

-- Barrington Sidewalk (Andover Rd to Waltham Rd) – Timeline: June – September
+- Barrington Sidewalk (Andover Rd to Waltham Rd) – Timeline: June – Mid-August

 The replacement of waterlines, service transfer and installation of a full-depth pavement patch.